InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 that they would be re-drawn everytime the function is called.
 That could be helpful if interactivity changed the domains of the x or y scale, but maybe not in this case?
 Is there a best practice?

+- Again, drawing the axes has placed me in a state of confusion.
+I've tried labeling the axis to reason about why they're goofy.
+In trying to fix the spacing, I've confused the positioning of the rects again.